MaterializeInc/materialize/doc/user/content/sql/create-index.md

 ### Speed up filtering with indexes

-You can set up an index over a column were filtering by literal values or expressions are common to improve the performance.
+If you commonly filter by a certain column being equal to a literal value, you can set up an index over that column to speed up your queries:

 ```sql
 CREATE MATERIALIZED VIEW active_customers AS